Fuzzy multiplier, sum and intersection rules in non-Lipschitzian settings: decoupling approach revisited: Relative uniform and quasiuniform lower semicontinuity

 A simple calculation shows that $u_x\in L^2(D)$ is the uniquely determined projection of $x$ onto $\Omega$, and consequently, $\dist(x,\Omega)=\norm{x-u_x}$.
 Furthermore, by construction, we have $\varphi(u_x)\leq\varphi(x)$.
 Given any $\bar x\in\Omega$, $\de>0$, $\eps>0$ and $\eta\in(0,\eps)$, conditions $x\in B_\de(\bar x)$ and $\dist(x,\Omega)<\eta$ yield $u_x\in\Omega\cap B_\eps(x)$ and

 i.e., $u_x\in B_\de(\bar x)$.
 By \cref{R4.2}\,\ref{R4.2.5} and \cref{P5.1}\,\ref{P5.1.3}, $\varphi$ is firmly uniformly lower semicontinuous relative to $\Omega$ near any point in $\Omega$.

 Note that the function $\varphi$ is discontinuous and not weakly sequentially lower semicontinuous.
 In fact, $\varphi$ is \emph{nowhere} Lipschitz continuous, see \cite[Corollary~3.9]{MehlitzWachsmuth22}.
 Clearly, $i_\Omega$ is discontinuous.
-Thus, we have constructed a pair of uniformly lower semicontinuous functions, both non-Lipschitz, while one of them is not weakly sequentially lower semicontinuous.
+Thus, we have constructed a uniformly lower semicontinuous pair of functions, both non-Lipschitz, while one of them is not weakly sequentially lower semicontinuous.

 \end{example}

 Next, we discuss sufficient conditions for firm uniform and quasiuniform lower semicontinuity of a function relative to a set.
 For sufficient conditions for (not firm) quasiuniform lower semicontinuity of a function relative to a set, we refer the interested reader to \cite[Section~3.3]{KruMeh22}.
 The next two statements are direct consequences of \cref{P4.5,P4.6,P5.1}.